 Ein Nomen ist ein Wort, das Menschen, Tiere, Dinge, Orte oder abstrakte Begriffe bezeichnet.

-(A noun is a word that refers to people, animals, things, places, or abstract ideas.)
+(A noun is a word that names people, animals, things, places, or abstract concepts.)

 - There are many exceptions in German plural formation, so it is important to learn the plural form of the noun at the same time.